SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-**Current status**: This string is undergoing final edits
+**Current status**: Minor edits can still occur, but the string is mostly a finished version (Aug 2022).

 **Contents**

-1. Full query in copy-pasteable format
+1. Full query
-2. General notes about method for SDG 2
+2. General notes
 3. Documentation and string sections for each target
 4. Contributions
 5. Footnotes

 ## 1. Full query

+Results of the full search in its current state can be viewed on Web of Science by clicking here: https://www.webofscience.com/wos/woscc/summary/4e12caa9-b453-40b9-9c49-3df0c3b89075-481db7c0/relevance/1 (no filters, all years)

+Results for Norway from 01.2014-05.2022 can be viewed here: https://www.webofscience.com/wos/woscc/summary/ec8adce0-bc7a-429f-8d25-8f52e100ce14-481dbbee/relevance/1

 <details>
   <summary>Click to show the final copy-pasteable full query for SDG2</summary>

 ```
+Not ready yet
 ```

 </details>

 ## 2. General notes

+This document contains search strings for finding publications related to the actions in the SDG 2 targets and indicators ("action approach"; focus on precision, smaller result set).
+We also have a version which finds publications related to the topics in the SDG 2 targets and indicators ("topic approach"; focus on recall, larger result set), provided in the same repository as this file.
+For more explanation, see the Readme in this repository.

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021a](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)